singuliere/enough/docs/monitoring_howto.rst

 ================

-As explained in "Object logic style vs Apply logic style" we follow an "apply logic style" for icinga 2 configuration, with is pretty well suited for generic monitoring setup on homogenous clusters.
+As explained in "Object logic style vs Apply logic style" we follow an "apply logic style" for Icinga 2 configuration, with is pretty well suited for generic monitoring setup on homogeneous clusters.
 Fortunately it does not disallow adding isolated services (à la Nagios), so future exceptions to the rules may be handled this way.